Creature mark

 poetic narrative

-For the next stage of this process, descriptive, poetic phrases are written related to the chosen creature.
-Emphasizing the determined look in the penguin’s eye and it’s trail-blazing outlook on the future, this phrase is selected to make a composition based around.
+For the next stage of this process, descriptive, poetic phrases were written by a peer and were related to the chosen creature.
+Emphasizing the determined look in the penguin’s eye and its trail-blazing outlook on the future, this phrase was selected to make a composition based around.

 COmposition Drafts

-Based on the poetic narratives about my creature provided to me, I constructed three different compositional drafts reusing shapes from the creature mark to help with visual cohesion.
+Based on the poetic narratives that were provided to me, I constructed three different compositional drafts reusing shapes from the creature mark to help with visual cohesion.

 Color and typeface